 A series of smaller events are planned across Scotland in the run up to the Rural Parliament which will feed into the discussion and debate at the event itself.

 Scottish Rural Action (SRA) is the organisation charged by Scottish Government with developing the Rural Parliament.
 Chair John Hutchison said, ?The Scottish Rural Parliament will be a community-led process of development culminating in an event every two years.
 Our aim is to give rural communities the opportunity to present a collective voice to Government.
 Encouraging discussion and debate over the next few months, leading up to November, will be an important part of that.?

 Scottish Rural Parliament Coordinator Emma Cooper explained, ?The process of involvement, discussion and debate within and between rural communities prior to the event is as vital, if not more so, than the event itself.
 By engaging people in this manner and giving them a real voice in Scottish politics, it is hoped that this first Rural Parliament will kick-start a rural movement such as exists in other parts of Europe.?

 The host town and the surrounding area of Argyll & Bute will have an opportunity to showcase their finest local produce, talent and community projects to the delegates.
 Scottish Rural Action have identified the community-led Atlantis Leisure Centre as the primary venue and are working with Argyll & Bute Council to secure Corran Halls as a secondary venue.

-You can find out more in our Rural Parliament section or by emailing firstname.lastname@example.org.
+You can find out more in our Rural Parliament section?or by email@example.com.
 You can also follow @ScotRuralParl on Twitter and check out out the Scottish Rural Parliament Facebook page.